0xsoniclabs/daphne/README.md

 ## Asynchronous messaging
 Message passing between simulated nodes is done synchronously as of yet, while asynchronous messaging is currently WIP.

+# Known issues
+In this section will be laid out known issues or bugs in the project.
+Currently, there are no known unaddressed issues.